-Money transfer apps are the quickest and cheapest way to send money abroad. as they offer better exchange rates and less red tape than banks.
-In our guide to we review some of the best money transfer apps including OFX, Wise, and Western Union.
-We have also compared money transfer apps based on pricing, fees, speed, transaction size, and how many currencies and countries they offer so you can choose the best money transfer app for sending your money abroad.
+Money transfer apps are the quickest and cheapest way to send money abroad and have better exchange rates and less admin fees than banks.
+In our guide, we review some of the best money transfer apps and compare money transfer apps based on pricing, fees, speed, transaction size, and how many currencies and countries they offer so you can choose the best money transfer app for sending your money abroad.

 OFX: Best for large money transfers

 If you are transferring a large amount of money abroad for a personal property purchase or for business OFX are a good choice.
 As these large money transfers are not regular occurrences and can often be quite daunting, having a personal account execution to help with administration and to ensure the process goes smoothly is a real help.

 - Personal service and advice